AdobeXD/plugin-samples/reference/interactions.md

 <a name="Action" id="Action"></a>

 ### Typedef Action
 Action performed when the trigger occurs.
-Current action types are:

 | Property | Type | Description |
 | --- | --- | --- |
 | type | string | One of the action types listed below. |

+> **Tip**
+> Note: Additional action types may be added in the future.
+Always be sure to have a default case for unknown actions when
+> working with Interaction objects.

 ##### "goToArtboard"
 Navigate the entire screen to view a different artboard.
 Additional Action properties: